Irenexzwen/3D-genome-gitbook/chapter-1-intro-why-should-people-care-about-3d-genome/01-3d-neuclear-structure.md

 - **Silencer**: A silencer is a DNA sequence capable of binding transcription regulation factors that block the binding of RNA polymerase to DNA sequence, thus provent genes from being expressed as proteins [[4]](https://en.wikipedia.org/wiki/Silencer_\(genetics\)).

 ![](/assets/promoter.png)
 Figure1.
-Schematic overview of elements in eukaryotes.
+Schematic overview of regulatory elements in eukaryotes.

 ##1.2 Multi-scale folding<a name="12"></a>
 The largest chromosomes contain hundreds of millions of base pairs that fold in a limitted space, which leads to multi-scale, hierarchical structures like： nucleosomes, chromatin fibres, chromosome domains, compartments and finally in chromosome territories.